Explore-In-HMS/huawei.ads.ironsource_mediation/README.md

 6. Add the adapter and its dependencies into your project
 7. Configuration is done

+**Important Note:** To be able to do mediation, do not forget to disable test mode on IronSource platform.

 ## Huawei Ads Custom Adapter
 | Network Key        | Network Name           |
 | ------------- |:-------------:|